-Structured group support will be provided by a team of trained Lived Experience facilitators lead by Lisa Walker.
+Structured group support will be provided by a team of trained Lived Experience facilitators led by Lisa Walker, and this service is now part of the National Gambling Support Network.
 After the successful launch of New Beginnings, you can now register your interest for future groups below.

 Over the past five years, the number of women reporting a gambling problem has risen at more than twice the rate of men, from 2,303 in 2014/15 to 3,109 in 2019, according to figures from GamCare, and this number is thought to be significantly underestimated.
 This rise has been attributed to the ease with which women can now gamble online using their smartphones.
 Research has shown that women often gamble to escape personal relationship or work pressures, boredom, loneliness, social isolation and depression.
 It is also believed that women’s problems with gambling develop more quickly than men’s because they tend to choose quick, high-stakes games such as online slots and bingo that they can play continuously.
 Almost 70% of women who gamble use apps and websites.
 Not all women are affected equally by harms that range from financial problems such as debt and bankruptcy, to declining mental and physical health, including suicide, relationship problems such as divorce and neglect of family, and criminal behaviour such as fraud.
 Female gamblers experiencing high levels of harm are much more likely to be Black, Asian or from other ethnic minority groups than white women.